Virginia Commonwealth University vs William & Mary

 The Verdict

-William & Mary significantly outperforms Virginia Commonwealth University on financial ROI (91 vs 55).
-The 36-point gap reflects meaningfully better outcomes in earnings relative to cost.
-Unless Virginia Commonwealth University offers something compelling for your specific situation - a top program in your major, a full scholarship, or non-financial factors that matter to you - the data favors William & Mary.
+On the money, this one isn't close: William & Mary clearly outperforms Virginia Commonwealth University (91 vs 55), a 36-point gap driven by better earnings for what graduates paid.
+Unless Virginia Commonwealth University brings something that matters to you specifically - a standout program in your major, a full scholarship, or reasons beyond the money - the data points to William & Mary.

 Want to personalize these numbers?